xdrpp/stc/cmd/goxdr/goxdr.1.md

 boilerplate.
 You should also use this option if you are importing another package that already includes the boilerplate using the `-i` option below.

+`-enum-comments`
+:	When enums an enum has one or more constants annotated with a comment, this options causes goxdr to emit a method `XdrEnumComments() map[int32]string` that contains the comment turned into a string.
+The option is useful if, for instance, you have an enum encoding various error conditions.
+In that case you can put a human-readable description of the error condition as a comment in the XDR source file, and access the text of that comment from your program.

 `-i` _import_path_
 :	Add the directive <tt>import . "_path_"</tt> at the top of the